vyos/vyos-documentation/docs/ch05-network-interfaces.rst

 In addition to normal IP interface configuration, bridge interfaces support Spanning-Tree Protocol.
 STP is disabled by default.

-**NOTE:** Please use caution when introducing spanning-tree protocol on a network as it may result in topology changes.
+.. note:: Please use caution when introducing spanning-tree protocol on a network as it may result in topology changes.

 To enable spanning-tree use the `set interfaces bridge <name> stp true` command: